base-org/web/apps/base-docs/docs/building-with-base/quickstart.md

 ---
-title: Quick Start: Deploy on Base
+title: 'Quickstart: Deploy on Base'
-slug: /quick-start
+slug: /quickstart
 description: A guide to help you get started with deploying your smart contracts on Base.
 keywords:
   [